 - First, you need to prepare your dough.
-To do that, mix all your ingredients in a stand mixer with a mixing bowl and a dough hook attachment, and then mix everything together.
-Then, add in your lukewarm water slowly.
-If you notice that the dough sticks to the bottom of the mixing bowl after you have poured in all the flour, add some more flour slowly, until the dough no longer sticks to the bowl.
-Continue mixing at low speed—2 speed setting, until your dough is tacky and smooth.
+To do that, mix all your ingredients in a stand mixer with a mixing bowl and a dough hook attachment, then mix everything together.
+Add in your lukewarm water slowly.
+If you notice that the dough sticks to the bottom of the mixing bowl after you've poured in all the flour, add some more flour slowly, until the dough no longer sticks to the bowl.
+Continue mixing at low speed (2 speed setting) until your dough is tacky and smooth.

-- Once you finish kneading your dough, make it into a round ball, and then put in a bowl covered with saran or plastic wrap to prevent it from drying.
-To get the most flavor from your steamed bun, allow your dough to rise overnight—under refrigeration.
+- Once you finish kneading your dough, make it into a round ball, and then put it in a bowl covered with saran or plastic wrap to prevent it from drying.
+To get the most flavor from your steamed bun, allow your dough to rise overnight while refrigerated,

 - As your dough rises, start preparing your filling.
-You can choose to prepare your steamed buns the same day, but it is advisable that you marinate the filling overnight so that you can get more flavor.
-Mix all the filling ingredients in one bowl and then cover it with a saran or plastic wrap, and refrigerate overnight to marinate.
+You can choose to prepare your steamed buns the same day, but it's advisable that you marinate the filling overnight so you can get more flavor.
+Mix all the filling ingredients in one bowl and then cover it with a saran or plastic wrap.
+Refrigerate overnight to marinate.

 Making the steamed buns:

-- To make your steamed buns, remove your refrigerated dough out of your fridge—and you will notice that it has doubled in size.
+- To make your steamed buns, remove the refrigerated dough out of your fridge.
+You'll notice that it's doubled in size.

-- Punch down the dough to remove the excess gas—and then roll it out into a long circular tube.
+- Punch down the dough to remove the excess gas.
+Then roll it out into a long circular tube.
 Divide it into 8 even pieces.

-- Roll each piece to make a ball and then allow it to rest on a baking sheet for around 10 minutes, and cover it with a damp towel to prevent the dough from drying out.
+- Roll each piece to make a ball and then allow it to rest on a baking sheet for around 10 minutes.
+Cover with a damp towel to prevent the dough from drying out.

-- Next, roll every dough ball into a flat circle using a rolling pin, and then scoop a bit of the pork filling into the dough ball—maybe a tablespoon.
+- Next, roll every dough ball into a flat circle using a rolling pin.
+Then scoop a bit of the pork filling into the dough ball; maybe a tablespoon.

-- Next, place your bun on a piece of parchment paper square and then allow it to sit for the second phase of fermentation.
-To prepare for this second fermentation, allow your steamer to boil and then turn off the stove.
-Place the burns in the residual heat, using a steam basket, and then cover it with a lid.
+- Next, place your buns on a piece of parchment paper square and then allow it to sit for the second phase of fermentation.
+To prepare for this second fermentation, allow your bamboo steamer to boil and then turn off the stove.
+Place the buns in the residual heat by using a steam basket and then covering it with a lid.
 Cover the lid with a towel to prevent excess condensation from dripping into the buns.
 Allow it to rest for around 10 to 15 minutes until the size increases slightly to complete the second fermentation.

 - After the second fermentation, boil your water and then steam the buns for 15 minutes.